 “If the Declaration of Independence Could Talk, What Story Would it Tell?”

-Tuesday, June 16th from 6-7 pm
+Tuesday, June 30th from 6-7 pm

 Freedom Festival Parade

-The Freedom Festival Parade through Downtown Ludington
+The library will join the Freedom Festival Parade through Downtown Ludington

 Saturday, July 4th at 2:00 pm